 In the existing Chinese text recognition scenario, one organization often needs to collect a large amount of related data from other organizations in order to compensate for the insufficient local data during training.
 For example, if a hospital is conducting medical record recognition, collecting medical records from other hospitals may help improve the performance of the local model.
 Nevertheless, since medical record data contains strong privacy information, third-party organizations are often unwilling to share their private data.
 As shown in Figure~\ref{issue}, personal information such as name, address, transaction records (TR), and individual medical records (IMR) cannot leave the local environment, otherwise it would violate regulatory policies.

 Furthermore, unlike Latin text recognition, Chinese text recognition involves numerous character categories~\cite{yu2021benchmarking}.
 However, commonly used characters in a single scenario are relatively few, resulting in a significant long-tail distribution of character frequency, as illustrated in Figure~\ref{issue}.
 A small number of characters account for a large amount of data.
 This makes the performance of a locally trained model on few-shot characters poor.
-However, data from different scenarios often contain different high-frequency character types, making data from different organizations complementary.
+In addition, data from different scenarios often contain different high-frequency character types, making data from different parties complementary.

 Given the aforementioned practical demands, it is becoming increasingly important to develop a privacy-preserving collaborative training framework for the Chinese text recognition task.
 We note that the recently popular federated learning techniques hold promise for addressing these demands.
-Federated learning~\cite{mcmahan2017communication} is a collaborative learning method that can protect the privacy and allow clients to jointly build models without sharing raw data.
+Federated learning~\cite{mcmahan2017communication} is a collaborative learning method that can protect privacy and allow clients to jointly build models without sharing raw data.
 In the standard federated learning setting~\cite{mcmahan2017communication,conf/mlsys/LiSZSTS20,karimireddy2020scaffold,lin2020ensemble}, the server is responsible for aggregating client models and sharing the aggregated model (global model) in each communication round.
-The clients receive the global model and conduct local training before uploading their trained models.
+The clients receive the global model and conduct local training before uploading the trained models.
 The global model gradually converges after multiple rounds of communication.
 As the differences in client data distribution increase, a single global model cannot fit all data distributions.
 Therefore, emerging personalized federated learning (pFL)~\cite{li2021fedbn,collins2021exploiting,huang2021personalized,fallah2020personalized} techniques allow different clients to obtain different models, thus mitigating the impact of data heterogeneity.